supertokens/supertokens-website/CONTRIBUTING.md

     - Please refrain from commenting very obvious code.
 But for anything else, please do add comments.
     - For every function, please write what it returns, if it throws an error (and what type), as well as what the params mean (if they are not obvious).

-- **Error handling**
-    - Please only stick to throwing AuthErrors to the client of this repo.

 All other issues like quote styles, spacing etc.. will be taken care of by the formatter.